 Taking into account water risks in the investment decision

-The selection of companies in the sustainable funds of Erste Asset Management that is geared towards the more responsible use of water is bearing fruit: our sustainable funds paint a more favourable picture than the global equity market both from a holistic perspective and when focusing on the risk regions.
-And this situation improved again from 2017 to 2018.
-The water intensity of ERSTE RESPONSIBLE STOCK AMERICA in the highest stress regions was only a fraction of those of the global equity market (15%).
-This was also the case for the other RESPONSIBLE equity funds.
+The selection of companies in the sustainable funds of Erste Asset Management that is geared towards the more responsible use of water is bearing fruit: our sustainable funds paint a more favourable picture than the global equity and bond market both from a holistic perspective and when focusing on the risk regions.

 ANALYSIS WATER FOOTPRINT